Collected Early Works

 By turns surreal, political, folkloric and rootedly domestic, Shortening the Candle’s Wick is a window into the imaginative world of a poetic relationship.

 For over forty years, husband and wife Andres Ehin and Ly Seppel lived together in Estonia writing poetry.
 Ehin’s style is that of the surrealist – “a connector of the unconnectable” – whilst Seppel is a poet of the fleeting moment, the glance of language across it.

 Translator Ilmar Lehtpere has compiled a selection of translations in the form of a poetic dialogue between husband and wife, incorporating larger discussions of poet and language, nation and self.

 New Openings in Literary Art

-A magazine of innovative new writing, including fiction and essays from: Diane Williams, Kathryn Scanlan, Eley Williams, Gordon Lish, David Hayden, Laura Ellen Joyce, Greg Mulcahy, Kimberly King Parsons, Jason Schwartz, Sam Lipsyte, Evan Lavender-Smith, Carrie Cooperider, Ashton Politanoff, Grant Maierhofer, Hob Broun & Scott Esposito.
+A magazine of innovative new writing, including fiction and essays from: Diane Williams, Kathryn Scanlan, Eley Williams, Christine Schutt, Gordon Lish, David Hayden, Laura Ellen Joyce, Greg Mulcahy, Kimberly King Parsons, Brian Evenson, Sam Lipsyte, Evan Lavender-Smith, Carrie Cooperider, Ashton Politanoff, Grant Maierhofer, Lily Hackett, Hob Broun & Veronica Scott Esposito.